At around $60, the iTeknic IK-BH005 sound like terrific noise cancelling headphones for the price.

 The box contains a stylish carrying case, made from fabric.
 It is quite useful for longer trips and includes everything, from the headset, up to the 3.5mm audio cable, guide, charging cable, and airplane adapter.

 45mm transducers provide very good sound quality with deep and clear bass that isn’t overpowering.
-Treble is clear, the produced tone warm and vocal track clear without any muffling or distortion.
+Treble is clear, the produced tone warm and the vocal track clear without any muffling or distortion.
 All in all, its quality is better than most headsets in this price range.

 iTeknic IK-BH005 feature 45mm transducers, which produce above-average audio quality.
 Sound quality is very good, the bass has depth and clarity, but isn’t overpowering.
 The ANC does affect sound quality, reducing the frequency, and increasing the effect of bass.

 The sound the headset produces is indeed very good, if not great.
 It has plenty of bass, but it is not highlighted to the point where it would overpower the other aspects.

 Treble is clear, and there are no weird distorted high-frequency sounds.
 The headset produces very good ambiance and fantastic tone, the produced tone is warm and has an emphasis on different layers of played music.

 The vocal track has clarity and comes out surprisingly lifelike, with no muffling or distortion.
 The quality of the sound is better than most of the headsets in this price range.